-Springbank was founded in 1828 when a smuggler named William Reid applied for a distilling licence.
-Reid found life difficult on the right side of the law however and in 1837 the business was sold to John Mitchell who, along with his son Alexander, accounts for the J & A Mitchell name that still appears on Springbank labelling today.
+Springbank was founded in 1828 when smuggler William Reid applied for a distilling licence.
+Reid found life difficult on the right side of the law and in 1837 he sold the business to Archibald Mitchell.
+Archibald ran the distillery with his son, John.
+The two men account for the J & A Mitchell name that still adorns every bottle of Springbank to this day.

-While Springbank is easily the most successful, it has not all been plain sailing.
-In 1979 all production at the distillery ceased and the future seemed uncertain at best.
-Then a new era dawned in 1987 when Hedley Wright, great-great-grandson of John Mitchell, re-commenced production, halting all supply deals with blenders in the process and focussing instead on Springbank as a single malt brand.

-This strategy seems to have paid off with the brand commanding fierce loyalty from its devoted fans all over the world.
+Whilst Springbank is easily the most successful, it has not always been plain sailing.
+Back in 1979, all production at the distillery ceased and the future seemed uncertain until a new era dawned in 1987 under Hedley Wright.
+Wright was the great-great-grandson of Archibald Mitchell, founder of the distillery.
+Springbank is the only early 19th-century distillery to be retained by its founding family.
+Wright resumed production and halted any supply deals with blenders, focussing instead on the single malt brand.
+His strategy seems to have paid off, with Springbank now commanding fierce loyalty from devoted fans across the world.

-In addition to the Springbank single malt, the distillery produces two other brands… Longrow and Hazelburn but it is the original which commands the most recognition and arguably the most praise.
+In addition to the Springbank single malt, the distillery produces two other brands, Longrow and Hazelburn.
+Nevertheless, it is the original that commands the most respect and arguably the most praise.

-The 10 year old is bottled at 46% and is bottled un-chill filtered and without the use of caramel colouring.
+Springbank 10 year old is bottled at 46%, un-chill filtered and without the use of caramel colouring.

-Smell: Coastal nose with Brine and Sea Salt and a touch of Earthy Peat Smoke with Malt and Green Fruit.
+Smell: Coastal nose with Brine and Sea Salt and a touch of Earthy Peat Smoke with Malt and Green Fruits.